alexk99/the_router/bras/bras_howto_eng.md

 	UNION SELECT 4, '%{SQL-User-Name}', 'therouter_ipv4_mask', '24', '+=' \
 	UNION SELECT 5, '%{SQL-User-Name}', 'therouter_ip_unnumbered', '1', '+='"

-This SQL query is used by FreeRadius to query the data requied to form a radius responce to a router's radius request to authorize a subscriber connected via a dedicated vlan.
+This SQL query is used by FreeRadius to query the data required to form a radius response to a router's radius request to authorize a subscriber connected via a dedicated vlan.
 Mysql stored procedure GetIpoeUserService will calculate subscriber's ip address based on subscriber's vlan id and port number via it connected to the_router.
-The informatin provided in a radius reply will be used then by the_router to configure subscribers routing using according to the ip unnumbered rules.
+The information provided in a radius reply will be used then by the_router to configure subscribers routing using according to the ip unnumbered rules.

 The detailed description of the ip unnumberes rules is provided in the chapter